intel/intel-ai-super-builder/README.md

 <br>

 ## What's New
-### Latest Release (Version 2.0.0)
+### Latest Release (Version 2.2.0)
+- MCP marketplace integration with Modelscope
+- Japanese language support
+- Wider support for MCP executables

+### Earlier Versions

+##### Version 2.1.0
+- Dark/Light mode sync with Windows Settings
+- Enhanced GPU device support
+- Knowledge Base compatibility fixes

+##### Version 2.0.0

 - Introducing MCP Support
-We’ve added Model Control Protocol (MCP) support, enabling seamless import/export of MCP servers and agents, improved error handling, and enhanced UI/UX for managing workflows.
+We've added Model Control Protocol (MCP) support, enabling seamless import/export of MCP servers and agents, improved error handling, and enhanced UI/UX for managing workflows.
 This lays the foundation for more flexible agent-based orchestration and integration with external systems.

 - Introducing New OVMS Backend
 A new OpenVINO Model Server (OVMS) backend has been integrated into the system.
 This provides better scalability, cache handling for NPU/GPU models, and improved process management.
 It ensures more efficient model loading and execution, especially for large-scale workloads.